wp-plugins/wpematico/readme.txt

 == Upgrade Notice ==

-= 1.1.96 =
+= 1.2 =
-* Fixed tags issue reported on forums after last upgrade.
+* Added cool new features and lot of fixes.
-* Remember deactivate PRO version before upgrade.
+* Mayor upgrade.
+Backup your database and deactivate PRO version (for last time) before upgrade!